-While we'll always appreciate a great cocktail bar, sometimes the some of our favorite bars serve drool-worthy food.
-The variety that a top-it-yourself food bar provides means that everyone can fix their plate exactly how they like it.
+While we'll always appreciate a great cocktail bar, but some of our favorite bars actually serve food.
+The variety a top-it-yourself food bar provides means that everyone can fix their plate exactly how they like it.
 See all the creative ways you can adapt a food bar to suit your tastes.

 1. A Pickle Bar

 For a totally unique snack idea, create a pickle bar with different herbs, veggies and—of course—pickles.

 From: A Nautical, Whimsy Wedding in New Haven, CT 2.
 Late-Night Snack Bar

 Want to refuel your guests between the reception and after party?
 Some fast-food favorites in a beautiful presentation should do it.

 From: An Enchanting, Ultra-Sparkly Wedding at Milwaukee Art Museum in Milwaukee, Wisconsin 3.
 Mashed Potatoes Bar

 Let mashed potatoes be the blank slate for your guests' culinary imaginations.
 Also, bacon bits.
 (You could also turn this into a baked potato bar too.)

 From: A Rustic Mountain Wedding at a Private Residence in Tincup, Colorado 4.
 Sushi Bar

 A platter of all different types of sushi to be tried at your guests hearts' content?
 You'll have the most popular wedding of the year.